adarshbelu/mpvBelu/README.md

 ## Why This Fork Exists

-`mpvExtended` already proved how far an Android `mpv` player could go. `MpvRx` keeps that spirit, but leans into feel: fewer dead taps, better timing, stronger playback stability, and less friction between you and the file you actually wanted to watch.
+`mpvExtended` already proved how far an Android `mpv` player could go. `MpvBelu` keeps that spirit, but leans into feel: fewer dead taps, better timing, stronger playback stability, and less friction between you and the file you actually wanted to watch.

 ## Download